Fireye04/Fireye04/_posts/2024-01-27-the-allure-of-star-citizen.md

 ### Support me

-If you think this post was helpful and you want to support me doing more stuff like this, you can find a link to my ko-fi [here](https://ko-fi.com/fireye).
+If you think this post was helpful and you want to support me doing more stuff like this, you can find a link to my ko-fi <a href="https://ko-fi.com/fireye/" target="_blank">here</a>.
 Every donation, regardless of amount, helps my work immensely and will likely go towards buying more coffee, which is essential in the creation of things like this.
 Thanks so much again for reading, have a great day, and I hope to see you in the verse.

 ~ Kai